1247Foundation Ermesinde of Luxembourg

 Follow up with a hike

-The Cordemois and Belvedere Circuit (7km, ~2h30) is the best extension: centuries-old Douglas fir forests, Épine Footbridge (55m), panoramic view of Bouillon from the belvedere.
+The Cordemois and Belvédère Circuit (7km, ~2h30) is the best extension: century-old Douglas fir forests, Épine Footbridge (55m), panoramic view of Bouillon from the belvedere.

-Artisanal biscuit factory of Cordemois Abbey – monastic products
+Artisanal biscuit factory of the Cordemois Abbey – monastic products

 FAQ – Cordemois Abbey

-Cordemois Abbey is the spiritual successor to Clairefontaine Abbey, founded in 1247 by Countess Ermesinde of Luxembourg near Arlon.
-This abbey served as a necropolis for the Luxembourg comital family.
-After the French revolutionary fire of 1794-1796, the tradition survived in France before the nuns settled in Cordemois in 1933-1934, spearheaded by Dom Marie-Albert van der Cruyssen, the restorer of Orval Abbey.
+The Cordemois Abbey is the spiritual successor to the Clairefontaine abbey, founded in 1247 by Countess Ermesinde of Luxembourg near Arlon.
+This abbey served as a necropolis for the comital family of Luxembourg.
+After the French revolutionary fire of 1794-1796, the tradition survived in France before the nuns settled in Cordemois in 1933-1934, spurred by Dom Marie-Albert van der Cruyssen, the restorer of the Orval abbey.

-Who is the architect Henri Vaes and what do his pointed arches symbolize?
+Who is the architect Henri Vaes and what do his arches symbolize?

-Henri Vaes (1876-1945) is an Antwerp architect who designed the abbey between 1930 and 1935 — Cordemois being his precursor and test model before the grand Orval project.
+Henri Vaes (1876-1945) is an Antwerp architect who designed the abbey between 1930 and 1935 — Cordemois being his precursor and test model before the major Orval project.
 He used reinforced concrete (hoisted over the Semois), regional schist, wenge wood, and black ceramics.
-The neo-gothic pointed arches symbolize hands joined in prayer, transforming the load-bearing structure into a permanent liturgical gesture.
+The neo-Gothic arches symbolize hands joined for prayer, thus transforming the load-bearing structure into a permanent liturgical gesture.

 Which artists created the stained glass and frescoes of the abbey?

-Church stained glass: Yoors, Colpaert, Jacques de Géradon, and Géo De Vlamynck.
-The latter also created a wall fresco and bell tower stained glass in 1933.
-Outer cloister frescoes: Jan Huet, Marcel Laforêt, Irène Vander Linden, and Guillemine Capart-Vaes.
+Church stained glass: Yoors, Colpaert, Jacques de Géradon and Géo De Vlamynck.
+The latter also created a mural fresco and stained glass for the campanile in 1933.
+Frescoes in the outer cloister: Jan Huet, Marcel Laforêt, Irène Vander Linden and Guillemine Capart-Vaes.

-After 8 years of resistance since the closure announced by the OCSO (2016), an agreement was reached in July 2024.
-Three pillars: (1) "Notre-Dame de Clairefontaine Abbey" becomes Cordemois Abbey (NPO); (2) The 6 sisters leave the OCSO but keep their religious status; (3) The community comes under the jurisdiction of the Diocese of Namur.
+After 8 years of resistance since the closure announcement by the OCSO (2016), an agreement was concluded in July 2024.
+Three points: (1) The "Notre-Dame de Clairefontaine Abbey" becomes the Cordemois Abbey (NPO) ; (2) The 6 sisters leave the OCSO but keep their religious status; (3) The community comes under the jurisdiction of the Diocese of Namur.

-What products do you buy at the Cordemois Abbey shop?
+What products can you buy at the Cordemois Abbey shop?

-Cramiques (raisin brioches) and craquelins (sugar) — arrive early on Friday.
-Butter biscuits, shortbread, apple/almond/fruit cakes.
+Cramiques (raisin brioche bread) and craquelins (sugar) — arrive early on Friday.
+Butter biscuits, shortbreads, apple/almond/fruit cakes.
 Artisanal ceramics and silk paintings.
-Trappist beers, cheeses, and religious books from other abbeys.
-Shop open Mar-Oct: Tue-Sun 2 PM - 5:30 PM · Nov-Feb: Wed-Sun 2 PM - 4:30 PM.
+Trappist beers, cheeses, and religious bookstore from other abbeys.
+Shop open Mar-Oct: Tue-Sun 2 PM-5:30 PM · Nov-Feb: Wed-Sun 2 PM-4:30 PM.

 What are the liturgical services open to the public?